-More often than SEO focus revolves around positioning and rankings.
+More often than not SEO focus revolves around positioning and rankings.
 It’s easy to forget that your objective isn’t to get the highest ranking possible – it’s to capture as many users as possible who are carrying out a search.
 Ranking improvements are typically the best way to go about this, with click-through rate (CTR) increasing dramatically the higher you’re placed above the page.
 However, in high-competition niches making that jump can be a huge task and significant gains in traffic can be made by optimising your listing for users rather than search engines.
-Here are some tips for improving your click-through rate from organic search.
+Here are some tips for improving your click-through rate from a search engine results page.

 Get attention with aggregate review ratings

-If you’ve spent some time staring at the search engine results page, you know how much difference a splash of colour (and superb trust indicator) can add to an organic listing.
+If you’ve spent some time staring at search engine results, you know how much difference a splash of colour (and superb trust indicator) can add to an organic listing.
 Much like the now-defunct Authorship snippets, aggregate review ratings help build credibility and attract users to your listing.

 Provide more information on your products

 Advertisers love Google shopping.
 Why?
 It provides users with more information about a product before they click, so if it’s not what they are looking for (perhaps it’s too expensive) people don’t click them, and advertisers avoid paying to attract someone who ultimately won’t want to buy there product.
 To an extent, the same is true of Product Markup which shows in organic results.
 Yes, if it’s not what they were looking for perhaps they won’t click the listing, but presenting this data can increase click-through rates from the right people.
 Best effects are produced when combined with aggregate review ratings.